Periods of Byzantine history

-The first type may be represented by the church of the Theotokos on Mt.
-Garizim (in modern Israel), c.
+The first type may be represented by the ruined church of the Theotokos on Mt.
+Gerizim (in modern Israel), c.
 484, which has a developed sanctuary bay projecting beyond an aisled octagon with radiating chapels; the second by the so-called Domed Basilica at Meriamlik (on the southern coast of Turkey), c.
-471-94, which superimposed a dome on a standard basilican nave.
+471-94, which superimposed a dome on a standard basilican nave (view plan).
 Both may be attributed to the patronage of emperor Zeno.

 The reign of Justinian

 Its unique design focused on a daring central dome of slightly more than 100 feet in diameter, raised above pendentives, and braced to the east and west by half-domes.
 The aisles and galleries are screened by colonnades (rows of columns), with exedrae (semicircular recesses) at the corners.
 Following the innovative trends in Late Roman architecture, the structural system concentrates the loads at critical points, opening the walls with large windows.

 With glistening marble revetments on all flat surfaces and more than seven acres of gold mosaic on the vaults, the effect was magical—whether in daylight or by candlelight, with the dome seeming to float aloft with no discernable means of support; accordingly Procopios writes that the interior impression was “altogether terrifying.”

-Related to H. Sophia are the domed basilicas of H. Eirene in Constantinople, begun 532, and Basilica ‘B’ in Philippi (Greece), built before 540, each with distinctive elements to its design.
+Related to H. Sophia are the domed basilicas of H. Eirene in Constantinople, begun 532, and ruined Basilica ‘B’ in Philippi (Greece), built before 540, each with distinctive elements to its design.
 The common feature in all three buildings was an elongated nave, partially covered by a dome on pendentives, but lacking necessary lateral buttressing.
 All three buildings suffered partial or complete collapse in subsequent earthquakes.
 Read about the redesign of H. Eirene after its collapse.

 The spatial unit formed by the dome on pendentives could also be used as a design module, as at Justinian’s rebuilding of the church of the Holy Apostles in Constantinople, in which five domes covered the cruciform building.

 The enduring basilica

 At the sixth-century Cathedral of Caricin Grad, the three-aisled basilica included a vaulted sanctuary area, with the earliest securely dated example of pastophoria: apsed chapels—known as the prothesis and diakonikon—which flanked the central altar area to form a tripartite sanctuary.
 This tripartite form that would become standard in later centuries.

 Church types of the subsequent period tend to follow in simplified form the grand developments of the age of Justinian.
 H. Sophia in Thessalonikie for example, built less than a century later than its namesake, is both considerably smaller and heavier, as is the Koimesis church at Nicaea.

 In the Caucasus, Georgia and Armenia witness a flourishing of architecture in the seventh century, with numerous, distinctive, centrally planned, domed buildings, constructed of rubble faced with a fine ashlar, although their relationship with Byzantine architectural developments remains to be clarified.